Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs and Complementary Material of

-\proof{Proof.} By noting that $\max\{x,y\}$ is a convex function, we can apply Jensen's inequality to bound the objective function in $\OPT_\simul$.
-For any policy, let $Y_i$ denote the indicator that candidate $i$ denotes an offer, and let $y_i = \E(Y_i)$.
-Similarly, let $P_i$ be the indicator that candidate $i$ would accept an offer if she receives one, with $\E(P_i)=p_i$.
-We assume that $P_i$ and $Y_i$ are independent.
+By noting that {$f(x) = \max\{x,a\}$ for some constant $a$} is a convex function, we can apply Jensen's inequality to bound the objective function in $\OPT_\simul$.
+For any policy, let $Y_i$ denote the indicator that candidate $i$ {receives} an offer, and let $y_i = \E(Y_i)$.
+Similarly, let $P_i$ be the indicator that candidate $i$ would accept an offer if they receive one, with $\E(P_i)=p_i$.
 We can write the expected reward obtained by the policy as

-where in the inequality we use Jensen's inequality, in the first equality we use the fact that $Y_i$ and $P_i$ are independent, and in the second equality we simply change the sign of the $\max$.
-We know that for any instance $I\in \I_\simul$, and any policy $\pi \in \Pi^\simul$, $R_\pi(I)$ is upper bounded by (\ref{eq:simUB}), so by optimizing this expression we obtain an upper bound on $\OPT_\simul(I)$.
-By letting $z =\min\left\{k - \sum_{i\in[n]} p_i y_i ,0 \right\} $ we can write the problem of maximizing (\ref{eq:simUB}) as a linear program.
+where in inequality \ref{eq:lem10-1} we use Jensen's inequality and in equation \ref{eq:lem10-2} we use the fact that $Y_i$ and $P_i$ are independent.
+We know that for any instance $I\in \I_\simul$, and any policy $\pi \in \Pi^\simul$, $R_\pi(I)$ is upper-bounded by the expression in equation \ref{eq:simUB}, so by optimizing this expression over randomized policies, represented by $\{y_i\}_{i\in[n]}$, we obtain an upper bound on $\OPT_\simul(I)$.
+We can represent this optimization problem as a linear program by introducing auxiliary variable $z\in \R$, which will take the value of $\min\left\{k - \sum_{i\in[n]} p_i y_i,0 \right\} $.
+This can be easily accomplished by requiring $z\leq 0$ and $z \leq k - \sum_{i\in[n]} p_i y_i $.
+Since we are maximizing and $z$ appears with a positive sign in equation \ref{eq:simUB}, one of the two mentioned constraints will always be binding.